battle-tactics-strategies

 - Warm‑up (10 minutes): Dynamic stretching (leg swings, arm circles, hip openers), light jogging, and 20 jumping jacks.

-- Combination circuit: 3 rounds of: precision jump to box, immediate roll, then speed vault over a second low box.
+- Combination circuit: 3 rounds of: precision jump to a 6‑inch platform, immediate roll away, then speed vault over a second low box.
 Rest 60 seconds between rounds.
+Focus on smooth transitions.

 Intermediate Level (Flow and Speed)